cuongvm17/laravel-docker/readme.md

     Create new oauth2 client password, this client use for createToken:
     > docker-compose exec app php artisan passport:client --personal set name is: client_personal

+### Access api document
+    Use laravel-apidoc-generator package.
+    > docker-compose exec app php artisan config:cache                                                                          ✔  2164  01:06:38
+    > docker-compose exec app php artisan apidoc:generate

+    Access to link: http://localhost/docs to view api docs

+### Testing
+Using document to make sure APIs url:
+1. Get client_credentials access token
+2. Using access token in previous step to signup account
+3. Now you can use email and password that you registered to login and get access token
+4. Using login access token to access User profile (follow api docs)
+5. Access APIs resource users, you need push x-api-token that config in .env file in headers of request